star-tek-mb/zig-tray/README.md

 # Overview

 zig-tray is a library for creating tray applications.
+Supports tray and notifications.

 # Supported platforms